-A jeepney takes us to the start of Ambangeg, the “easiest” trail up Pulag.
-There are two sweepers behind me—Eugene, our mountaineer guide, and Richard, Nikki’s athletic friend who’s climbing Pulag for the first time.
+A jeepney takes us to the start of Ambangeg, the “easiest” (easy for them to say!) trail up Pulag.
+There are two sweepers behind me—Eugene, our mountaineer guide, and Richard, Nikki’s athletic friend who’s climbing Pulag for the first time, too.
 They are in charge of making sure nobody gets left behind.

 I realize it’s freezing and I should’ve worn my winter coat.
 As my group treks ahead of me, I open my backpack and scramble for my jacket.
 “Sorry, please wait for me!”
 I tell the sweepers.
 As I zip up my jacket, I panic.

 “I can’t breathe,” I mumble.
 My throat feels narrow and my heart is thumping hard.
 I feel an anxiety attack coming.
 “I’m sorry,” I tell Eugene.
 “What’s happening?
 I can’t breathe!”

 “It’s the altitude.
 Just relax and breathe slowly.
 You’ll get used to it,” he assures me.
 I feel embarrassed watching the rest of my group go by.
 I close my eyes, tell myself to hold it together, and breathe deeply.
 I don’t want to be the wimp, the cause of delay.

 “Are you okay now?”
 Eugene asks.